Métis buffalo hunting: Hunt governance

 To ensure their success, the buffalo hunts had a set of leaders and other positions such as scouts, soldiers, and lookouts.
 Each hunt had a chief and council that would be elected amongst the families of the three Métis hunting brigades.
 At the rendez-vous at Pembina, a count was taken of those taking part (In 1840, the number was 1,630).
 There would then be a vote by popular assembly, where the heads of major Métis families would select the principal hunt chief and 10 to 12 councillors, or hunt captains.
 Each captain had ten soldiers under them.
 Ten guides were also chosen.
 A smaller council of the leaders was also held to lay down the rules or laws of the hunt.
 The chief and council was a decentralized and non-coercive government with limited authority; if there was any decision that went beyond the scope of authority given to them, hunt law required that they consult with the heads of households.
 The Métis believe in self-ownership while also being community and kin-focussed, so this style of leadership allowed for both familial independence and collective organization.

 Laws of the buffalo hunt

 In 1840, the following hunt rules were put in place to ensure no hunter would act greedily or harm the other members of the brigade in any way.

 This leadership and legal structure evolved to become part of a system of self-government for the Métis communities.
 For example, in 1873 the Southbranch settlements organized a form of local government, under Gabriel Dumont, based on the laws of the buffalo hunt.

+Laws of the Prairie and Hunt

+Father Alexis André, a Roman Catholic priest who established a mission in the Parish of St. Laurent recorded the Laws of the Prairie and Hunt that were in use in 1875 and enforced by the Council of St. Laurent, which were based on the laws of the hunt that had been amended and passed from generation to generation.
+These 25 laws outlined the conduct of the Métis of the community with respect to the annual bison hunts were enforced with strict para-military discipline for the duration of the hunt.

+Father André provided additional commentary on the power and enforcement on these laws, as well as discussing his concerns about the dwindling bison herds and making recommendations about how to prevent their extinction.